 You see, running a successful business is not always fun.
 It takes tiny steps taken everyday, every week, every month, year after year — and some of it is boring and dull… like this.
 So, don’t give up.
 It doesn’t happen over night but if you keep moving forward you’ll get there.

-So let’s keep moving forward and finish this up.
+Let’s keep moving forward and finish this up!

 This part deals with indemnification, or rather, what damages the client will receive if you fail to live up to your part of the contract — mainly, if you’re unable to show up for a client’s shoot due to an emergency or to circumstances outside of your control.